mx101/NotGalaga/DEVELOPMENT.md

 - 9:45pm - Adjusted should_shoot boolean to be a more realistic difficulty increase

 - 9:50pm - Renamed window to "Legally?DistinctDefinitelyNotGalaga"

+- 10:00pm - Adjusted diagonal path and some timing constants so the diagonal path movement was not so quick and stuttery